 - Every applicant must identify a primary mentor to assist in preparation of his/her application.
 The primary mentor can be a faculty member from any UNE college (internal mentor) or a professional from another institution with adequate research/training experience (external mentor).
 For Peter Morgane Applications ONLY, if a comentor (internal or external) is identified, the co-mentor will share the responsibilities listed below with the primary mentor and will also need to provide all documents listed below. - 2.
-The mentor responsibilities include: Sponsoring and supervising the proposed research project, including providing the necessary resources for the project; assisting the applicant with the application process (BUT NOT WRITING THE PROPOSAL FOR THE APPLICANT); ensuring that the applicant, if funded, completes all required training (see section V), stays on track with the research project; and aids in the preparation of the required research presentation at the UNE COM Research Forum. - 3.
+The mentor responsibilities include: Sponsoring and supervising the proposed research project, including providing the necessary resources for the project; assisting the applicant with the application process (BUT NOT WRITING THE PROPOSAL FOR THE APPLICANT); ensuring that the funded applicant completes all required training (see section V), stays on track with the research project; and aids in the preparation of the required research presentation at the UNE COM Research Forum. - 3.
 Each mentor needs to provide a letter indicating: (a) A willingness to supervise the applicant, (b) the availability of space and resources needed to conduct the proposed research, and (c) the training/experience the student will obtain during the fellowship.
 The letter should also indicate whether the applicant will be under direct supervision of the mentor, and if not, indicate who will be supervising the applicant.
-If a co-mentor is selected, in mentors' letters, please specify the roles of primary and co-mentor in the project.

-Note: A mentor's letter is NOT a recommendation letter but indicating his/her commitment to the student.

-- 4. Each mentor needs to provide a recent Curriculum Vitae (CV) or NIH Biosketch for the student's application. - 5.
-For Peter Morgane Application ONLY: - a.
-Mentors for Peter Morgane Fellows also need to complete and sign the "Student Research Fellowship Mentor's Agreement" (Appendix A). - b.
-The mentor (a) must allow time for the awardee to prepare the required progress report; (b) approve the progress report; and (c) will be visibly copied (cc'd) on all communications to the Peter Morgane Fellow regarding the status of his/her application or fellowship (during the award period).
+If a co-mentor is selected, in mentors' letters, please specify the roles of the primary and co-mentor on the project. - Note: A mentor's letter is NOT a recommendation letter, but simply indicating his/her commitment to the student.
+Student applicant, please make sure you communicate this with your mentor. - 4.
+Each mentor needs to provide a recent Curriculum Vitae (CV) or NIH Biosketch for the student's application. - 5.
+For Peter Morgane Application ONLY: - a) Mentors for Peter Morgane Fellows also need to complete and sign the "Student Research Fellowship Mentor's Agreement" (Appendix A). - b) The mentor (a) must allow time for the awardee to prepare the required progress report; (b) approve the progress report; and (c) will be visibly copied (cc'd) on all communications to the Peter Morgane Fellow regarding the status of his/her application or fellowship (during the award period).